 7. Do not compare yourself with other runners

-It is difficult to sail your own course, with all those pictures on facebook of happy, finishing runners, and all those trainings of your friends on Strava.
-But do not compare your performance with that of your friends, especially if they already have a lot more mileage.
-Stay with your feelings, walk your own pace and go for a walk as they keep on walking.
+.
+But don’t compare your performance with that of your friends, especially if they already have a lot more mileage.
+Keep your jealous feelings at bay, run (or walk) at your own pace, and just keep progressing.
 There are runners with all kinds of different speeds, levels, backgrounds, ages and body types.

-Finally, you do it for fun, for your health, and not for the Olympic Games.
+Do it for fun, for your health, and not for the Olympic Games. 🎽

 8. Focus on your gains